Twitter suspends journalists who covered Elon Musk

-Twitter on Thursday suspended the accounts of journalists who cover the social media platform and its new owner Elon Musk, among them reporters working for The New York Times, Washington Post, CNN, Voice of America, and other publications.
+(WWTI) – Twitter on Thursday suspended the accounts of journalists who cover the social media platform and its new owner Elon Musk, among them reporters working for The New York Times, Washington Post, CNN, Voice of America and other publications.

 The company hasn’t explained to the journalists why it took down the accounts and made their profiles and past tweets disappear.
 But Musk took to Twitter on Thursday night to accuse journalists of sharing private information about his whereabouts that he described as “basically assassination coordinates.”
 He provided no evidence for that claim.